 Web design, on the other hand, is interactive: it's not just sending a message, it's creating a conversation.

 UX is all about the user's experience

 Since the early days of the internet, companies have been looking at the psychological aspects of these interactions.
 However, back then they didn't talk about UX designers, but human interaction designers - and the profession was generally much less common than it is today.

 What is user experience?

 However, I would like to limit myself only to the subarea that is directly related to a website: usability.
 The path through our product should therefore be as pleasant and seamless as possible.
 However, you should not disregard the budget and internal company specifications.

 Affordances, Signifiers and Feedback

 Simply put, Affordance describes what is generally possible.
 Using a desktop screen as an example, this would be the ability to "click".
 Since it would be idle and frustrating if you had to click randomly everywhere on the website, we build in signifiers (indicators).
 These show the user where something is possible and what.

 One of the best known signifiers is a button.
 It delimits the interaction area.
 We know that if we click here, something will happen.
 This is usually reinforced by hover effects - or when the cursor turns into an index finger when I hover over it.
 These are also signifiers.

 What are Affordances, Signifiers and Feedback?

 Affordance describes which interaction is generally possible.
 Signifiers signal that an interaction is possible.
 Feedback, on the other hand, ensures that the user knows that his interaction has triggered something.

 The active-state of the button shows me as feedback that something happened when I clicked on it.
-All three processes go into each other and can help as basic questions to make your website more user-friendly in the first place.
+All three processes are interrelated and can be used as basic questions to help make your website more user-friendly in the first place.

 - Which interactions are generally possible?